0xCamax/chainlink-smart-account/README.md

 Only Router can call CCIP, enforced at the delegated contract modifier.

 ##Notes
 This smart account serves as a powerful abstraction layer that simplifies the usage of Chainlink products such as CCIP, Automation, and gas fee management.
 It allows developers to offer users seamless cross-chain communication, scheduled execution, and flexible gas payments without exposing them to protocol-level complexity.
-It is ideal for building user-centric applications like DAOs, autonomous agents, and automated workflows that rely on secure and decentralized off-chain infrastructure.